ncihtan/htan_missing_manual/data_submission/creating_ids.md

 HTA209_1_D12\
 HTA209_1_D15

 Analogous to research participant IDs, the unique integer value following `<participant_id>_D` is determined entirely by the source HTAN Center/TNP.
-The ID must not have [leading zeros](https://en.wikipedia.org/wiki/Leading_zero).
+The ID must not have <a href="https://en.wikipedia.org/wiki/Leading_zero" target="_blank" rel="noopener noreferrer">leading zeros</a>.
 Additional underscores are allowed after Dinteger.
 For example, HTA209_1_D12_234 would be allowed.
 However, IDs must be less than 50 characters in length.

 !!!
 Special Case Identifers
 If a single biospecimen or data file is derived from multiple participants, the file identifier must contain a wildcard string, e.g. ‘0000’, after the HTAN center identifier.
 For example: